CBIIT/icdc-model-tool/README.md

-The MakeModel "framework" takes a convenient, human-readable description of an overall graph model, laid out in one or two YAML files, and uses these to create the node schemas required to specify the model in the Gen3 system.
+The MakeModel "framework" takes a convenient, human-readable description of an overall graph model, laid out in one or two YAML files, and uses these to perform various functions that enable tasks related to the ICDC data system.

-The command-line tool `model-tool` takes the schema description files as input, and performs the following tasks
+The command-line tool `model-tool` takes the model description files (MDF) as input, and performs the following tasks:

-* Creates the node schema YAML files required for Gen3 ("schema YAMLs")
-* Creates the JSON aggregation of all node YAML files (the "dictionary JSON")
+* Validates the content of the MDF for syntax and consistency
 * Creates an SVG graphical representation of the model as specified;
-* Provides error checking and warnings relevant to model specification, e.g., identifying nodes that do not have any incoming or outgoing relationships ("edges").
+* Output a simple tab-delimited table of nodes and properties;
+* _Coming Soon_: Outputs Cypher queries that can be used to create a representation of the model in a [Neo4j](https://neo4j.com) graph database.

 ## Installing `model-tool`